 A lot of Chella’s work focuses on science and the environment, health promotion, media literacy, current events, sustainability and social justice, and she regularly works with charities and the public sector to advise, design educational materials and deliver workshops on challenging and controversial topics.
 She has worked frequently with The Sex Education Forum of the National Children’s Bureau and with Sexpression:UK.
 She developed new art for Sheffield as part of her Urban Turbines installation during Sheffield’s Festival of the Mind 2016.

-Chella was the Off the Shelf Slam Champion 2014, winner of the Sheffield Hallam Prove It award, the Sheffield Docfest 2013 Specialist Factual New Talent Pitch winner (for which she wrote and presented Lifting the Lid, a short film about menstruation education for the Open University), and often presents and provides research for segments on science and education at live events and for film and radio.
-Her spoof fashion line, STAINS™, was featured in the highly acclaimed BLOOD exhibition at Science Gallery, Dublin in 2015.
+Chella was the Off the Shelf Slam Champion 2014, winner of the Sheffield Hallam Prove It award for #periodpositive, won the Sheffield Docfest 2013 Specialist Factual New Talent award (for which she wrote and presented Lifting the Lid, a short film about menstruation education for the Open University), and often presents and provides research for segments on menstruation, science and education at live events and for film and radio.
+Her spoof fashion line, STAINS™, was featured in the highly acclaimed BLOOD exhibition at Science Gallery, Dublin in 2014 – 2015.